alanwhite1203/alanwhite1203.github.io/FxTouch.md

 An investor who chooses no touch option type is trading on the assumption that the price of their selected asset will fail to reach a specific level before the end of the expiry period.
 The investor may trade touch options, if he believes that the price of their selected asset will reach a specific level before the end of the expiry period.
 This presentation provides an introduction to FX touch options valuation.

-	Introduction
-	A touch option is the sort of option that promises a payout once the price of an underlying asset reaches or passes a predetermined level.
-	Touch options allow investors to choose the target price, time to expiration, and the premium to be received when the target price is reached.
-	There are only two possible outcomes.
-If the barrier is broken a trader will receive the agreed full payout.
-If the barrier isn’t broken, the trader will lose the premium paid to the broker.
-	Unlike vanilla calls and puts, one-touch options allow investors to profit from a simplified yes-or-no market forecast.
-	Like regular call and put options, most one-touch option trades can be closed before expiration for a profit or a loss depending on how close the underlying market or asset is to the target price.
-	Touch options are usually less expensive than double one-touch options, and are becoming very popular with commodity and Forex traders.

-	The Use of FX Touch Option
-	This type of option is popular with traders who believe the price of an underlying asset will pass a certain level in the future, and for those who aren’t sure whether the higher price level is a sustainable one.
-	Speculative market participants like to use one-touch options as bets on a rising or falling exchange rate.
-	Clients, who prefer to hedge, trade one-touch options as a rebate in order to secure themselves compensation in case their strategy doesn’t work out.
-	Touch options are also often integrated into structured products to increase returns on forward and interest rates They become especially useful during times of market volatility when prices might be uncertain.
-	An investor who chooses no touch option type is trading on the assumption that the price of their selected asset will fail to reach a specific level before the end of the expiry period.
-	The investor may trade touch options, if he believe that the price of their selected asset will reach a specific level before the end of the expiry period.

-	Payoffs and Conditions.
 	Depending on the barrier types, the touch option can be divided into the following categories: one touch up/down; no touch up/down; double one touch; double no touch; one touch down no touch up; one touch up no touch down.
 	Barrier conditions for different types of touch options